Erg2/Wye/README.md

 Wye in-3d character implementation language
 (currently only works on monitor, not in HMD)

-# Engine requires at least one library and start object on command line.
-Ex:
+# prebuilt exe
+The prebuilt Windows .exe runs the default library TestLib.py.
+User defined libraries are in the UserLibraries subdirectory in the same location as the .EXE See the example library zip file

+# Running from Python
-python WyeMain.py -l TestLib.py -o TestLib.TestLib.testObj -o TestLib.TestLib.testObj2
+python WyeMain.py
+WyeMain accepts user defined libraries on the command line as: -l yourlib.py If there is a library on the command line, the default TestLib.py will not be loaded.

-# PyInstaller dist - works
+# PyInstaller distribution build
+Tested for Windows 11

 pyinstaller Wye_V0.9.exe.spec